net-lisias-kspu/ContractConfigurator/Parameters.md

         // they say "Activate through the staging system", etc.
         // Optional
         notes = Test this part anywhere, no other requirements!
     }

+#### Duration
+**_COMING SOON!_**
+The Duration parameter sets up a timer that starts when all sibling parameters are completed.
+Once the timer expires, the parameter is completed.

+    PARAMETER
+    {
+        name = Duration
+        type = Duration

+        // The duration the timer is set to.
+Can specify values in years (y),
+        // days (d), hours (h), minutes (m), seconds (s) or any combination of
+        // those.
+        duration = 30m 10s

+        // The preWaitText overrides the text that is displayed when waiting
+        // for the other parameters to complete.
+        // Default = Waiting time required
+        //preWaitText =

+        // The waitingText overrides the text that is displayed when waiting
+        // for the timer to expire.
+        // Default = Time to completion
+        //waitingText =

+        // The completionText is displayed when the timer completes.
+        // Default = Wait time over
+        //completionText =
+    }

 #### Timer